ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   The KDC SHOULD perform a group rekeying if one is already scheduled to occur within a time frame that is acceptably short, as per application-specific policies at the KDC.
 For instance, a group rekeying could be already upcoming in accordance with an application-specific rekeying period or scheduling, or as a reaction to a recent change in the group membership.
 If a group rekeying is not already scheduled to occur within an acceptably short time frame, the KDC SHOULD NOT rekey the group when receiving a Key Renewal Request (OPT12).

 * The KDC determines and assigns a new Sender ID for the Publisher (REQ27), and it replies with a Key Renewal Response formatted as defined in {{Section 4.8.2 of RFC9594}}.
-The CBOR Map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 16.3 of I-D.ietf-ace-key-groupcomm-oscore}}, which specifies the new Sender ID of the Publisher encoded as a CBOR byte string (REQ27).
+The CBOR map in the response payload includes only the parameter 'group_SenderId' registered in {{Section 17.3 of I-D.ietf-ace-key-groupcomm-oscore}}, which specifies the new Sender ID of the Publisher encoded as a CBOR byte string (REQ27).

   The KDC MUST assign a new Sender ID that has not been used in the group since the latest time when the current Gid value was assigned to the group (i.e., since the latest group rekeying, see {{rekeying}}).